mrosenbaum2023/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 * **receivers**:
   * `filelog/custom_files:` Unique name defined for the filelog receiver.
 You can add multiple filelog receivers as `filelog/2`, `filelog/prod` etc.
     * `include` Lets the Filelog receiver know where the log files are placed.
 Make sure that the collector has permissions to read the files; otherwise, the logs will not be collected.
-    * `include_file_path_resolved: true` Adds a `log.file.path_resolved` attribute to the logs that contain the whole path of the file.
-    * `storage: file_storage` Prevents the receiver from reading the same data over and over again on each otelcol restart.
-The `file_storage` extension is defined in the default `/etc/otelcol-sumo/sumologic.yaml` file.

 * **processors**:
-  * `groupbyattrs/custom_files` Moves the `log.file.path_resolved` attribute from log record level to resource level to reduce data duplication.
   * `resource/custom_files` Adds the `_sourceCategory` resource attribute with value `application_logs_prod`.

 * **exporters**: